-The Climate Explorer tool shows projections for maximum temperature (and seven other climate variables) from 2010 through 2100 for every county in the contiguous United States.
+The Climate Explorer tool shows projections for maximum temperature and other climate variables from 2010 through 2100 for every county in the contiguous United States.
 Here, the display shows projected maximum temperature in New York County from 2020 through 2060, for a scenario in which emissions of heat-trapping gases continue increasing.

 - Gather a team of people who want to protect local assets.

 - Check past weather events and future climate trends.

 - List the things you value that could be damaged.

 After this exploration, you’ll discover if weather and climate represent a hazard to things you value.

 Engage stakeholders and decide how you'll work together.

 There’s a saying: “If you want to go fast, go alone.
 If you want to go far, bring others.”
 In almost every case, projects that build climate resilience require going far (click any linked term in these Steps to Resilience pages to view definitions and examples).

 To ensure you have the broad support necessary to implement a resilience-building project, start by recruiting a comprehensive group of stakeholders.
 All the individuals and organizations that could be affected by the problem you hope to address—or its solution—are potential stakeholders for your project.
 To move a project forward most efficiently, focus on involving the groups and individuals who are willing to accept responsibility and assign resources to address the issues at hand.